datocms/structured-text-migration-example/README.md

 npm install -g @datocms/cli
 ```

 The `datocms.config.json` file can be customized according to your preferences.
-Read more about the [cli configuration here](https://www.datocms.com/docs/scripting-migrations/installing-the-cli)
+Read more about the [CLI configuration here](https://www.datocms.com/docs/scripting-migrations/installing-the-cli)

 ## How to test the example project